KemJiga/Spotify-data-analisys/README.md

 Before using the app, please install the database.

 For installing the databse:
+-extrac the tracks.rar file
--create locally a database called "Spotify_tracks" -load the json file called "tracks"
+-create locally a database called "Spotify_tracks" -load tracks.json into the database